Earl Scruggs: Personal life

 At age 88, Earl Scruggs died from natural causes on the morning of March 28, 2012, in a Nashville hospital.
 His funeral was held on Sunday, April 1, 2012, at the Ryman Auditorium in Nashville, Tennessee, and was open to the public.
 He was buried at Spring Hill Cemetery in a private service.

 The Earl Scruggs Center

 The Earl Scruggs Center opened January 11, 2014—a $5.5 million, 100,000 square foot facility located in the court square of Shelby, North Carolina, at the renovated county courthouse.
 It showcases the musical contributions of Scruggs, the most eminent ambassador of the music of that region, and features a museum and a life-sized statue of Scruggs at a young age.
 The center received a $1.5 million economic development grant from the U.S. Department of Commerce and also funds from corporate donors.
 It serves as an educational center providing classes and field trips for students.
 The opening was celebrated by a sold-out concert by Vince Gill, Travis Tritt, Sam Bush, and others.

+On January 6, 2024, on what would have been Scruggs's 100th birthday, a memorial concert was held at Nashville's Ryman Auditorium to benefit the Scruggs Center.
+At the concert, three dozen noted bluegrass artists, including Jerry Douglas, Béla Fleck, Sam Bush, The Earls of Leicester, Del McCoury, Sierra Hull and Jeff Hanna performed until nearly midnight.